15%

 Step 6: Reload NGINX

-Once your configuration is validated, apply the changes by reloading NGINX:
+Apply your changes by reloading NGINX:

 sudo systemctl reload nginx

-This will gracefully reload the NGINX service and apply your new redirection rules without interrupting active connections.
+This reloads NGINX without interrupting active connections.

 Step 7: Monitor and Debug